DesireeNavarrete/ProjectJ40/Docs/systems.md

 # Systems Overview

-This document describes the core gameplay systems of the project and how data flows between them.
+This document describes the core systems that govern character behavior, progression, and player interaction.
-The focus at this stage is on defining responsibilities, interactions, and scalability before full implementation.
+It explains how different systems interact, their responsibilities, and the architecture decisions behind them.

 ---
 ## Needs System

 ### Purpose
-Manages continuous character needs using numeric values rather than discrete states.
+Manages continuous character needs using numeric values that decay over time and react to player actions.

 ### Core Needs
-- Hunger
+- **Hunger**
-- Sleep
+- **Sleep**
-- Play
+- **Play**

-### Architecture
+### Update Logic
-Each need is implemented as an independent stat with:
+- Each need is represented as a continuous numeric value (0–100).
-- Clamped values (0–100)
-- Configurable decay or regeneration rates
+- Values are updated every frame using a configurable decay rate.
-- Modifiers applied by player actions
+- Player actions modify the stats immediately.

-Needs are updated continuously and evaluated through thresholds rather than state transitions.
+- Critical thresholds trigger effects (e.g., crying, refusal to play).

-### Design
+### Design Rationale
-Using continuous values allows multiple needs to evolve simultaneously, providing smoother gameplay and more flexible balancing compared to a state-based approach.
+- Using continuous values allows multiple needs to evolve simultaneously.
+- Provides smoother gameplay and flexible balancing.
+- Decoupled from UI; visual feedback is handled separately by `StatView`.

 ---